tanayranka-collage/JavaScript-Basics/README.md

 # JS - Practicals

-A GitHub Repository for Practicals for the subject of Javascript Basics
+A GitHub Repository for Practicals for the subject of Javascript-Basics

 ## Authors